Obiwancodi/Firebase-Scheduled-Notification/README.md

 # Firebase-Scheduled-Notification SDK Add On For Android

-As of today, Firebase does not does not provide scheduled notifications for Android via its SDK.
+As of today, Firebase does not provide scheduled notifications for Android via its SDK.
 This project seeks to solve that problem.

 **Installation**